Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/containers.md

 Use `.container-fluid` for a full width container with minimum margins, spanning almost the entire width of the viewport.

+**`.container-fluid` is the container recommended for Orange sites in order to be compliant with the Orange brand.**

 ```html
 <div class="container-fluid">
   ...
 </div>
 ```

+This container can be associated with the class:
+- `.max-width-public-website`: limits the width to 1680px, to be used for public websites
+- `.max-width-specific-tools`: limits the width to 1920px, to be used for specific tools which need more horizontal space

 ## CSS